boylesoftware/x2node-records/README.md

 The `properties` object in the nested property definition follows the same rules as the one on the record type definition.
 Naturally, multiple nesting levels are allowed.

-As with the record types, a nested property definition may optionally contain a `factory` property providing a function used to create new instances of the nested object.
+As with the record types, a nested property definition may optionally contain a `factory` attribute providing a function used to create new instances of the nested object.
 The nested object property definition object is available to the custom factory function as `this`.

 ### Polymorphic Nested Objects